-Nikiski is an oil and gas town, with on-shore production facilities and offshore drilling platforms in Cook Inlet.
+Nikiski is an oil and gas town, with onshore production facilities and offshore drilling platforms in Cook Inlet.
 The community’s more than 4,000 residents mostly work in and around this industry, and the discovery of oil on the peninsula in 1957 is what led Nikiski to grow from a small homesteading community to what it is today.

 Things to do

-Captain Cook State Recreation Area, a 3,460-acre state park nine miles north of Nikiski along Kenai Spur Highway, is the main draw for visitors.
-This quiet state recreation area encompasses forests, lakes, rivers and wide beaches along Cook Inlet and features incredible views of the Alaska Range volcanoes.
-The state recreation area features campgrounds, hiking trails, boat launch, even a bathhouse and a swimming area on Stormy Lake.
+Nine miles north of Nikiski on the Kenai Spur Highway is Captain Cook State Recreation Area, a 3,460-acre state park that is one of the main draws for visitors to the area.
+This quiet state recreation area encompasses forests, lakes, rivers, and wide beaches along Cook Inlet and features incredible views of the Alaska Range volcanoes.
+The state recreation area is home to a campground, hiking trails, boat launch, even a bathhouse and a swimming area on Stormy Lake, which is also a good spot for paddling and fishing in the summer and ice fishing in the winter.

+Birders will find Captain Cook State Recreation Area an excellent destination, with possible sightings including bald eagles, sandhill cranes, trumpeter swans, arctic and common loons, golden-eye ducks, mergansers, thrushes, warblers, and jays.

 The Swanson River empties into the Cook Inlet in the area, attracting the attention of anglers casting for silver and red salmon and rainbow trout.
 This is also the west end of the Swanson River Canoe Trail, an 80-mile paddle through the wilderness heart of the Kenai National Wildlife Refuge.

-Birders will find Captain Cook State Recreation Area an excellent destination with possible sightings including bald eagles, sandhill cranes, trumpeter swans, arctic and common loons, golden-eye ducks, mergansers, thrushes, warblers, and jays.

-just north of Nikiski is the west end of the Swanson River canoe route.
-The Swanson River system links more than 40 lakes and 46 miles of river in the northern lowlands of the Kenai National Wildlife Refuge
+The Swanson River system links more than 40 lakes and 46 miles of river in the northern lowlands of the refuge.